baaghinitesh/dailly-notes/docs/dsa/medium/Remove_Nth_Node_From_End_of_List.md

 ## Summary of Approach

 The problem is to remove the nth node from the end of a singly linked list.
-The most efficient approach uses two pointers.
+The optimal approach uses two pointers.
 We initialize a `fast` pointer and a `slow` pointer, both initially pointing to the head of the list.
 The `fast` pointer moves `n` steps ahead of the `slow` pointer.
-Then, both pointers move forward together until the `fast` pointer reaches the end of the list.
-At this point, the `slow` pointer will be positioned `n` nodes before the end, i.e., just before the node to be removed.
-We then remove the node pointed to by `slow`'s `next` pointer by adjusting the pointers accordingly.
-Handling edge cases, such as an empty list or `n` being larger than the list length, is crucial.
+Then, both pointers move forward simultaneously, maintaining a distance of `n` between them.
+When the `fast` pointer reaches the end of the list, the `slow` pointer is `n` nodes away from the end, pointing to the node *before* the node to be removed.
+We then simply update the `slow` pointer's `next` pointer to skip over the node to be removed.
+This avoids the need for a full traversal or extra storage to track node positions.
+A special case needs to be handled for removing the head node.

 ## Time and Space Complexity
-- Time: O(L) where L is the length of the linked list.
-We traverse the list at most twice.
+- Time: O(N) - We traverse the list once to position the pointers.
-- Space: O(1).
-The algorithm uses only a constant amount of extra space to store the pointers.
+- Space: O(1) - We use only a constant number of extra variables (the two pointers).

 ## Java Solution
 ```java